mvvasilev/findtheti.me/README.md

 ![](project-image.png)
-A convenient scheduling assistant written in Rust and React
+A convenient scheduling assistant written in Rust and React, found at https://findtheti.me

 ## Setup